vinkrish/MachineLearning/docs/index.md

 (b) Classification - Given a patient with a tumor, we have to predict whether the tumor is malignant or benign.

 ### Unsupervised Learning
 Unsupervised learning allows us to approach problems with little or no idea what our results should look like.
-We can derive structure from data where we don't necessarily know the effect of the variables.

-We can derive this structure by clustering the data based on relationships among the variables in the data.

 With unsupervised learning there is no feedback based on the prediction results.

+We can derive structure:

+- From data where we don't necessarily know the effect of the variables.
+- By clustering the data based on relationships among the variables in the data.

 _Example_:

 **Clustering**: Take a collection of 1,000,000 different genes, and find a way to automatically group these genes into groups that are somehow similar or related by different variables, such as lifespan, location, roles, and so on.

 **Non-clustering**: The "Cocktail Party Algorithm", allows you to find structure in a chaotic environment. (i.e. identifying individual voices and music from a mesh of sounds at a cocktail party).

+Commonly used algorithms:

+- K-means Clustering
+- Mean-Shift Clustering
+- Density-Based Spatial Clustering of Applications(DBSCAN)
+- Ex-Hierarchical
+- Dimensionality Reduction (Principal Component Analysis)